sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/kubernetes/kustomize/migrate.md

 Replace `sourcegraph` with a namespace that matches the existing namespace for your current instance.

-Set it to `default` to deploy to the default namespace.
+You may set `namespace: default` to deploy to the default namespace.

   ```yaml
   # instances/my-sourcegraph/kustomization.yaml